 In the United States, product manufacturers, designers, and distributors are legally obligated to ensure that the products they release on the market do not pose an unreasonable risk of injury or illness to consumers.
 Unfortunately, either due to carelessness or negligence, numerous products are released every year and cause untold trauma to unsuspecting consumers.
 Defective products can include everything from faulty airbags to dangerous medical devices.
-If you believe that your injuries were caused by a defective product, you may have a valid product liability claim.
+If you believe that your injuries were caused by a defective product, you may have a valid New York product liability claim.

 The NY personal injury lawyers at Wingate, Russotti, Shaprio & Halperin, LLP have the knowledge and resources to help injured victims recover the financial compensation needed for recovery.
 It is possible to hold the negligent party accountable for your losses through legal action, which can not only provide you with the money you deserve, but may help prevent others from injury or illness as well.
 Contact us for a free, comprehensive case evaluation today.

 There are numerous ways in which a consumer may be injured by a product, but to receive compensation from a product liability claim, consumers must show that some form of negligence in the product’s development and marketing contributed to their injuries.
 For example, if a product had proper warning labels and a consumer was injured because he did not use the product for its intended purpose, then he could not pursue a claim.
 Instead, consumers must show that a product’s design, manufacturing, or marketing led to their injuries.

 - Design Defect: The design of the product itself was unreasonably dangerous and posed a threat to the user.
 For example, if an SUV’s roof is not properly supported, it could collapse in a rollover accident.
 In this instance, the manufacturer should have determined the danger in the design and changed it to prevent catastrophic roof crush injuries.